GliAcopo/PGM_Pretty-Good-Messenger/Documentation.md

 # Development choices:
 - I've chosen to develop a "concurrent server" instead of a sequential one.
 - The messages have a fixed lenght,
+- I've chosen enums over #define precompiler macros because:
+    - **Type-safety** A macro has no Type-safety and overload resolution, It is just a chunk of text. while enums are constant that have an integral type, so the compiler can perform ordinary type checking, overload resolution, warn about narrowing, etc.
+    - **Debugging** A macro would only show a number, while in enums the symbolic name is preserved, so the debugger can display the name.
+E.g. `MAX_MESSAGE_LENGTH = 1024`
+    - **Name collisions** When using macros unrelated headers can collide silently.
+Using enums the collisions are diagnosed
+    - **Overhead** Both are compiled away into numbers.
+So there is no overhead

 # Code Documentation